 6 COOL.
 Allow the muffins to cool in the pan for 10-15 minutes before transferring them to a wire rack to cool completely.

-Purple yam muffins baking tips and FAQs
+Purple yam muffins baking tips and recipe FAQs

 For perfect, delicious ube muffins every time, check out these baking tips and answers to your frequently asked questions.